 Able Trust – Look at My Ability The Able Trust, also known as the Florida Endowment Foundation for Vocational Rehabilitation, is a 501(c)(3) public-private partnership foundation established by the Florida Legislature in 1990.
 Its mission is to be a key leader in providing Floridians with disabilities opportunities for successful employment.

-Abilities Network from the Maryland Department of Health, Developmental Disabilities Administration, seeing abilities not disabilities.
-Our mission is to challenge the community to acknowledge the value and equality of people of all abilities.
+DDA's service delivery system from the Maryland Department of Health, Developmental Disabilities Administration, assists individuals with disabilities in Maryland to achieve their personal goals and reach their maximum potential.
+Their mission is to challenge the community to acknowledge the value and equality of people of all abilities.
+Updated

 AccessCollege: The Employment Office from the DO-IT Program at the University of Washington.
 The Employment Office provides information and resources and shares promising practices for the purpose of increasing access to careers for individuals with disabilities.